MJ Melendez Player Props: Royals vs. Tigers

 MJ Melendez At The Plate

-- Melendez is batting .211 with 18 doubles, two triples, seven home runs and 35 walks.
+- Melendez is hitting .212 with 18 doubles, two triples, seven home runs and 36 walks.

+- Melendez enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .278 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.